DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 We're going to estimate the parameters of this model by

-1. The full Bayesian treatment, i.e., we're going to estimate $p(\beta\vert y, X)$
+1. The full Bayesian treatment, i.e., we're going to estimate $$p(\beta\vert y, X)$$
-2. The Maximum likelihood, i.e., we're going to estimate $p(y\vert \beta, X)$ which in the tables and the plots will be referred to as "Freq" from the term "Frequentist" which I inherently dislike but I made the tables and plots a while ago so bear with me.
+2. The Maximum likelihood, i.e., we're going to estimate $$p(y\vert \beta, X)$$ which in the tables and the plots will be referred to as "Freq" from the term "Frequentist" which I inherently dislike but I made the tables and plots a while ago so bear with me.

-If you rememeber your probability theory training you know that $p(\beta\vert y, X) \neq p(y\vert \beta, X)$.
+If you rememeber your probability theory training you know that $$p(\beta\vert y, X) \neq p(y\vert \beta, X)$$.
 Sure but so what?
 Well, this matters a lot.
 In order to see why let's dig into these terms.
 First off, let's have a look at the proper full Bayesian treatment.
 We can express that posterior distribution using three terms, namely the

 1. **Likelihood**,
 2. the **Prior** and